- Define power, privilege, oppression and ableism.

 [Advance to slide 9]

 “The belief that non-disabled people are inherently superior to disabled people.”
 Let’s watch this brief video that provides examples of ableism.
-This is Andrea Lausell, a disability activist who uses her YouTube channel to educate on a variety of topics related to disability and spina bifida.
+This is Annie Elainey, a disability activist identifies as chronically ill, disabled, queer, Latinx, woman of color and who uses her YouTube channel to educate on a variety of topics related to disability inclusion.

 That was pretty quick.
 Do you have questions or reactions?
 What were some of the ways that Andrea mentioned that people can be ablest?